OpenAstronomy/openastronomy.github.io/_projects/2024/sunpy/eclipse.md

    This one has several smaller steps to break up the work.
    1. A guide on how to import a photograph into a Map and determine its coordinates
    2. A guide on how to perform the following processing steps:
       a.
-Stacking
+Stacking images with different exposure times
       b.
 Flat-fielding
       c.
 Sharpening

 Note this will be a difficult project as we are dealing with solar coordinates and how to determine them from the Earth.
-We would need someone with a background in Physics or Astoronmy and with experience of astropy or sunpy coordinates.
+A background in Physics or Astronomy with experience of astropy or sunpy coordinates is preferred.

 ## Goals